Last updated on March 19th, 2021

 It may sound self-indulgent or lazy but it’s a actually a hack which will save you tons of unnecessary struggle and hard-work.

-First, when you make happiness a priority you don’t allow killjoys in your life.
+When you make happiness a priority you don’t tolerate killjoys in your life.

-Second, happiness brings more happiness.
-It is becoming more known that what you focus on expands in your life.
+With manifestation going mainstream, it is now better understood that what you focus on expands in your life.

 By being happy, you’re resonating with experiences that bring you more happiness.
-And these experience are magnetically attracted to you.
+And experiences that bring you more happiness become magnetically attracted to you.

 You probably need much less than you think to lead the life you want.